tommaso-ascani/IoT-assignments/Assignment-2/README.md

   - 1 sonar
   - 1 servo motor

-The system is connected to a PC through serial line for refill simulaton.
+The system is connected to a PC through serial line for refill simulation.